Setupad/Setupad-Prebid-Mobile-Integration-Documentation/flutter_documentation/app_tracking_transparency.md

 ```
 ## Plugin's implementation

+This is an example code on how this plugin can be integrated into your app.
+By adding it, a request popup will be visible to the user.

-In your dart code, add this code in order for a request popup to be visible.
-Note: for the request popup to appear, it is necessary to display additional dialog using 'showCustomTrackingDialog' method.
+Note: for the request popup to appear, it is necessary to display additional dialog using `showCustomTrackingDialog` method.
 More about this can be read in [plugin]'s description.
 ```dart
 import 'package:app_tracking_transparency/app_tracking_transparency.dart';